-Prenatal Ultrasounds: A Risky PropositionHealthy Pregnancy, Baby & Child
+Prenatal Ultrasounds: A Risky PropositionUpdated: April 05, 2017Healthy Pregnancy, Baby & Child

-People are usually surprised when I tell them that I have never had an ultrasound despite having 3 children.
-Ultrasounds are a standard medical test that most pregnant women undergo at least once during pregnancy if not 2 times or more.
+People are usually surprised when I tell them that I have never had a prenatal ultrasound despite having 3 children.
+Ultrasound is a standard medical procedure that most pregnant women undergo at least once during pregnancy if not 2 times or more.
 Even birthing centers that specialize in low risk pregnancies such as where I received my prenatal care, recommend at least a single ultrasound.

 It is never a good idea to submit to any medical test without first understanding exactly what you are getting yourself into.
 Just because nearly every single pregnant woman gets an ultrasound or that most medical practicioners say that they are safe doesn’t mean that you should have one or that they really are safe.

 Like many things in life, “safe” is certainly a matter of interpretation!